Jinkai-Wang-Lab-epitranscriptomics/m6Aiso/README.md

 # m6Aiso
 ![alt text](./figure/Train.png)

-m6aiso is a python tool that based on endogenously labeled m6A modified signals and semi supervised framework to detect m6A modifications from nanopore direct RNA sequencing.
+m6aiso is a python tool that utilizes endogenously labeled m6A modified signals and a semi-supervised framework to detect m6A modifications from nanopore direct RNA sequencing.

 # Table of Contents
 - **[Running m6Aiso](#running-m6aiso)**<br>